athut2109/password-analyzer/README.md

   - Password strength
 - Results are displayed in a visually styled output panel.

-## 🔐 Notes

-- Passwords are never stored or logged — analysis is done in-memory.
-- You can replace `rockyou.txt` with any custom wordlist inside `/wordlists`.
-- Brute-force simulation is purely mathematical for performance and clarity.
+## 📁 Wordlist Disclaimer

+This project uses `rockyou.txt` for performing dictionary attacks via John the Ripper.

+However, due to GitHub's file size limit of 100MB, the `rockyou.txt` file is **not included** in this repository.

+### 🔽 How to Set It Up

+1. Download `rockyou.txt` from the official [SecLists GitHub repository](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Leaked-Databases/rockyou.txt.tar.gz)
+2. Extract the archive to obtain `rockyou.txt`
+3. Place the file inside the `/wordlists` folder in this project

+Once added, the dictionary attack functionality using John the Ripper will work as expected.

 ## 📦 Future Enhancements

 - 🧠 AI-generated password suggestions based on analysis
 - 🌐 WebSocket-based cracking feedback
 - 🔐 Support for additional hash formats like SHA-1, bcrypt

 ## Contact

-If you have any questions or suggestions regarding this project, feel free to contact me at [atharvat.code@gmail.com](mailto:atharvat.code@gmail.com).
+If you have any questions or suggestions regarding this project, feel free to contact us at [atharvat.code@gmail.com](mailto:atharvat.code@gmail.com).